KrishanYadav333/Bubble-Shooter-Game/Python Desktop Version/README.md

-# Bubble Shooter - Python Desktop Version
+h# Bubble Shooter - Python Desktop Version

 A complete Python/Pygame implementation of the classic Bubble Shooter puzzle game, optimized for desktop computers with enhanced UI and smooth gameplay.